-Our Flex Power System is set up to compete against larger companies.
-The Flex Power System is an integrated DERMS and microgrid control platform that seamlessly integrates energy generation with energy storage devices and controls facility loads to provide energy security in real time.
+Our FlexPower system assets is set up to compete against larger companies.
+The System is an integrated microgrid control platform that seamlessly integrates energy generation with energy storage devices and controls facility loads to provide energy security in real time.
 The system is able to interoperate with the local utility grid and allows users the ability to obtain the most cost effective power for a facility.
-The System is technology agnostic and can incorporate into multiple vendors and manufacturers products and legacy systems.
-The Flex Power System is ideal for commercial, industrial, mining, defense, campus and community users ranging from 4 kw to 10 MW and beyond and can deliver power at or below the current cost of utility power.
-All of these attributes contribute to our ability to compete with the larger, more established competitors that typically rely on their own manufactured products and hardware solutions to enable proprietary controls that provide similar functionality.
-By requiring replacement of existing hardware with compatible hardware, and being limited to single-vendor solutions, system deployment costs of single-vendor solutions with limited ability for legacy asset integration typically result in higher costs when compared to the Flex Power System.
+The system is technology agnostic and can incorporate into multiple vendors and manufacturers products and legacy systems.
+The FlexPower system is ideal for commercial, industrial, mining, defense, campus and community users ranging from 4 kw to 100 MW and beyond and can deliver power at or below the current cost of utility power.
+All of these attributes contribute to our ability to compete with the larger, more established competitors that have rely on their own manufactured products and hardware solutions.

-DERMS with Microgrid control technologies are new to the market and can be deployed in various formats.
-Seven technologies that are predominantly used in commercial applications and/or have been extensively studied are:
+Microgrid control technologies are new to the market and can be deployed in various formats.
+Eight technologies that are predominantly used in commercial applications and/or have been extensively studied are:

+- § Virdity (Control Platform)

-- Locus (Power monitoring)
+- § Lotus (Power monitoring)

-- GridBridge (Power monitoring)
+- § GridBridge (Power monitoring)

-- Siemens (Intelligence and Automation)

-- Schnider Electric (Intelligence and automation)
+- § Schnider (Intelligence and automation)

-- ABB (Intelligence and Automation)

-- General Electric (Intelligence and Automation)

-- Hitachi (Intelligence and Automation)

 - Spirae (Intelligence and automation and Project Proposal Tool)

-- Energy Toolbase (Project Design Tool)
+- § Energy Toolbase (Project Proposal Tool)

-- Homer (Project Design Tool)
+- § Homer (Project Proposal Tool)

-- Growing Labs Inc. (Project Design Tool and Intelligence/Automation)
+- § Growing Energy Labs Inc. (Modeling and Control)

-These current technologies of our competitors have a number of inherent potential shortfalls:
+These current technologies of our competitors have a number of inherent problems:

-- · Operational sensitivity to specific hardware solutions potentially increasing the cost of implementations. - Non-automated systems require constant monitoring increasing operating costs.
+- § Operational sensitivity to specific hardware solutions potentially increasing the cost of implementations. - § Non-automated systems require constant monitoring increasing operating costs.